mac-chaffee/ip-pass/README.md

   	Address to bind the HTTP server. (default ":8080") -kubeconfig string
   	Paths to a kubeconfig.
 Only required if out-of-cluster.
--middleware-name string
+-max-burst int
+  	Maximum amount of bursting for kube-api requests (to prevent people from DoS'ing your cluster). (default 1) -max-qps float
+  	Maximum kube-api requests per second (to prevent people from DoS'ing your cluster). (default 1) -middleware-name string
   	Name of the Middleware. (default "ip-pass-allowlist") -middleware-namespace string
-  	Namespace of the Middleware. (default "default") -timeout duration
+  	Namespace of the Middleware. (default "default") -redirect-delay duration
+  	How long to wait before redirecting (since allow-list updates may take time to propagate). (default 50ms) -redirect-location string
+  	Where to redirect the user after allow-listing them. (default "/success") -timeout duration
   	Timeout duration for k8s API requests. (default 10s) -xff-depth int
-  	Depth in X-Forwarded-For header to pull real IP from.
+  	Depth in X-Forwarded-For header to pull the real IP from.
 Set to zero to ignore XFF and just use the observed client IP.
+The ipStrategy on the middleware will use 'max(xffdepth-1, 1)'.
 ```

 ## Development